magepages/mpdocs/docs/order-labels/index.md

 - **Display Type**: Select Label display type, there are 4 choices.
   - *Image Only*: Only displayed in image format
   - *Text Only*: Only displayed in text
-  - *Image + Text*: Displayed in images and text with the following
+  - *Image + Text*: Displayed in images and followed by text
-  - *Text + Image*: Display in text and images with the following
+  - *Text + Image*: Display in text and followed by images
 - **Select Image**: Select the image to represent Label.
 It is recommended that you use a picture of 150x50 px size.
-Or you can use the icon.
-You can find the appropriate icon [here](https://www.flaticon.com/search).
+Or you can use the icon suggested [here](https://www.flaticon.com/search).
 - **Background Color**: Select the background color for Label.
 - **Text Color**: Choose colors for text.